EmilHvitfeldt/xaringancolor/README.md

-then you add another chunk with `echo=FALSE` where you use the `decorate()` to select the previous chunk by name and `flair()` to denote that which parts of the code should be colors which way.
-Use the color variables here to achive uniform coloring throughout the presentation.
+then you add another chunk with `echo=FALSE` where you use the `decorate()` to select the previous chunk by name and `flair()` to denote which parts of the code should be colors which way.
+Use the color variables here to achieve uniform coloring throughout the presentation.

 ``` code
 ``{r, echo=FALSE}